 Most couples give up their financial autonomy when things get serious in their relationship.
 They might choose to share a bank account or split household bills 50/50.
 They essentially become a financial union.
-But is this lifestyle right for you?

 Before you combine your finances with your significant other, read this guide, which bursts to the brim with tips for financial planning.